 Interactive Quizzes and Games

 Training videos can also use gamification, or game-based education.
 When you gamify a video, you use the concepts behind the world’s most popular video games to boost learning and retention.
+These videos work well to solidify information for your target audience.

 For example, you can create a visual treasure hunt that helps people seek out concepts and understand them.
 Immerse your audience in a virtual world that’s not only educational but also fun.